nandoflorestan/releaser/README.rst

     chmod +x ./release_new_version.py
     git add release_new_version.py

-Then edit the script if necessary.
+Then edit the script as necessary.
 (You can `read it here`_.)

 When you execute the script, the configured steps are executed in order.
 The screen shows little information, but you have all details in the log file.

-Some of the steps require human intervention; for instance, you may be asked to verify the contents of a zip file before it is uploaded to pypi_.
+Some of the steps are interactive; for instance, you may be asked to verify the contents of a zip or wheel file before it is uploaded to pypi_.
 *releaser* also makes you type the number of the version being released, which is then validated (for instance, it is compared to the current version), then written to a source code file that belongs to your project.